saicharan-gouru/Diabetes-Prediction-using-ML-and-Flask/README.md

 2. Flask

 ## Installation
-Go through the [ppt](ppt.pptx) for all details about installationa and working.
+Go through the [ppt](ppt.pptx) for all details about installation and working.